 In the case of a company which is not a body corporate or for which there is no proper officer as above, the treasurer or the person acting as treasurer of the company is treated as the proper officer.

 The proper officer of the company or any other person authorised by the company should sign the declaration in a tax return or amended return (see CTM93170 for more on this).

+Previous page

+Next page